aulilkez/x-colors/README.md

 ## 🌍 Environment Support

-`tcolor` automatically detects color support.
+`tcolors` automatically detects color support.
 This follows standard conventions.

 - **Disabled** if `NO_COLOR` environment variable is present.
 - **Enabled** if `FORCE_COLOR` environment variable is present.